Mert-Guenduez/learnityourself/SRS.md

 ### 3.1	Functionality
 #### 3.1.1	Account System
-The learnityourself account system is held simple, so the user does not need to gbother with activating his/her account, for example.
+The learnityourself account system is held simple, so the user does not need to bother with activating his/her account, for example.
 ##### 3.1.1.1	Register
 The user will be able to create an Account by filling in a form to set a username and password.
 ##### 3.1.1.2	Login